Introduction to Python

 Since the try

-block generates an error, then the except
+block raises an error, the except

 block will be executed.